Graduate Program in Organizational Psychology

 PSOG-650 Exit Option: Master's Thesis 3 Credits

+(This course is in teach-out.)
 Allows students to demonstrate empirical competencies, as well as build a unique professional niche within Organizational Psychology.
 Suggested topics/areas of focus include Performance Evaluation, Motivation, Training and Development in Organizations, Intercultural Relations, Stress & Health, or other relevant topics reflective of Society for Industrial/Organizational Psychology (SIOP) competencies.
 Master's thesis will add generalizable knowledge to the field.
 (This course is in teach-out during the 23-24 academic year.)

 Terms Typically Offered: Fall and Summer.

-PSOG-651 Applied Experience Project 3 Credits
+PSOG-651 Field Consulting Practicum 3 Credits

 Terms Typically Offered: Fall and Summer.